Light sheet fluorescence microscopy: Stripe artifacts

-As the illumination typically penetrates the sample from one side, obstacles lying in the way of the lightsheet can disturb its quality by scattering and/or absorbing the light.
+As the illumination typically penetrates the sample from one side, obstacles lying in the way of the light-sheet can disturb its quality by scattering and/or absorbing the light.
 This typically leads to dark and bright stripes in the images.
 If parts of the samples have a significantly higher refractive index (e.g. lipid vesicles in cells), they can also lead to a focussing effect resulting in bright stripes behind these structures.
-To overcome this artifact, the lightsheets can e.g. be "pivoting".
-That means that the lightsheet's direction of incidence is changed rapidly (~1 kHz rate) by a few degrees (~10°), so light also hits the regions behind the obstacles.
-Illumination can also be performed with two (pivoted) lightsheets (see above) to further reduce these artifacts.
+To overcome this artifact, the light-sheets can e.g. be "pivoting".
+That means that the light-sheet's direction of incidence is changed rapidly (~1 kHz rate) by a few degrees (~10°), so light also hits the regions behind the obstacles.
+Illumination can also be performed with two (pivoted) light-sheets (see above) to further reduce these artifacts.

 Alternatively, the Variational Stationary Noise Remover (VSNR) algorithm has been developed and is available as a free Fiji plugin.

 History

 At the beginning of the 20th century, R. A. Zsigmondy introduced the ultramicroscope as a new illumination scheme into dark-field microscopy.
 Here sunlight or a white lamp is used to illuminate a precision slit.
-The slit is then imaged by a condensor lens into the sample to form a lightsheet.
+The slit is then imaged by a condensor lens into the sample to form a light-sheet.
 Scattering (sub-diffractive) particles can be observed perpendicularly with a microscope.
 This setup allowed the observation of particles with sizes smaller than the microscope's resolution and led to a Nobel prize for Zsigmondy in 1925.

 The first application of this illumination scheme for fluorescence microscopy was published in 1993 by Voie et al. under the name orthogonal-plane fluorescence optical sectioning (OPFOS). for imaging of the internal structure of the cochlea.
 The resolution at that time was limited to 10 µm laterally and 26 µm longitudinally but at a sample size in the millimeter range.
 The orthogonal-plane fluorescence optical sectioning microscope used a simple cylindrical lens for illumination.
 Further development and improvement of the selective plane illumination microscope started in 2004.
 After this publication by Huisken et al. the technique found wide application and is still adapted to new measurement situations today (see above).
 Since 2010 a first ultramicroscope with fluorescence excitation and limited resolution and since 2012 a first selective plane illumination microscope are available commercially.
 A good overview about the development of selective plane illumination microscopy is given in ref.
-During 2012 also open source projects have started to appear that freely publish complete construction plans for light sheet fluorescence microscopes and also the required software suites.
+During 2012 also open source projects have started to appear that freely publish complete construction plans for light-sheet fluorescence microscopes and also the required software suites.